jlevers/selling-partner-api/README.md

 You need a few things to get started:
 * A Selling Partner API developer account
-* An AWS IAM user configured for use with the Selling Partner API
+* An AWS IAM user or role configured for use with the Selling Partner API
-* A fresh Selling Partner API application
+* A Selling Partner API application

 If you're looking for more information on how to set those things up, check out [this blog post](https://jesseevers.com/selling-partner-api-access/).
 It provides a detailed walkthrough of the whole setup process.